Previous Humanities Forum 1999-2020

 What Does the Bible Say about Women?
 (Daphne Harrison Lecture) – Adele Berlin, University of Maryland

-Confederate Emancipation (Low Lecture) – Bruce Levine, University of Illinois, Urbana-Champagne
+Confederate Emancipation (W. Augustus Low Lecture) – Bruce Levine, University of Illinois, Urbana-Champagne

-Verbs that move mountains: Poetry in a Time of Change: A Reading of New and Selected Poems – Ingrid De Kok, University of Cape Town
+Verbs that move mountains: Poetry in a Time of Change – Ingrid De Kok, University of Cape Town

-Princess Elizabeth Travels Across Her Kingdom in Life, in Text, and on Stage (Webb Lecture) – Carole Levin, University of Nebraska, Lincoln
+Princess Elizabeth Travels Across Her Kingdom in Life, in Text, and on Stage (Robert K. Webb Lecture) – Carole Levin, University of Nebraska, Lincoln

 Decoding the Villa of the Papyri at Herculaneum (Ancient Studies Week) – Carol Mattusch, George Mason University